Social impact of the COVID-19 pandemic in the United Kingdom: Courts and prisons

 Following a COVID-19 case in HMP Manchester, public services think tank Reform called for the release of 2,305 "low-risk" offenders on short sentences to reduce the risk of coronavirus on the prison population.
 Similar actions have been taken in Iran and the United States.
 Former justice secretary David Gauke echoed similar sentiments, citing the "churn" of prisoners going in and out of prison as a risk.
 Up to 4,000 prisoners in England and Wales are to be released.
 Amnesty International's Europe Deputy Director of Research said that authorities in UK should consider releasing those who are more vulnerable to COVID-19.

 On 18 March, the first coronavirus case was reported within the UK prison population.
 The prisoner, who had been serving time in HMP Manchester (commonly referred to as Strangeways), was moved to a hospital.
 While no other prisoners or staff tested positive for the virus, thirteen prisoners and four members of staff were put into isolation as a precaution.
 On 26 March, it was reported that an 84-year-old sex offender had died from COVID-19 on 22 March at HMP Littlehey in Cambridgeshire, becoming the first inmate in the UK to die from the virus.
 On 28 April, Public Health England had identified around 2,000 "possible/probable" and confirmed COVID-19 cases; outbreaks had occurred in 75 different institutions, with 35 inmates treated in hospital and 15 deaths.
 In mid-May the Scottish Prison Service said that six inmates who had died were suspected to have had COVID-19.

 On 19 July, the Ministry of Justice announced the creation of ten temporary courts for England and Wales, to help cope with the backlog of cases.

+In April 2020, the Court of Appeal advised courts in England and Wales that the "conditions in prisons" brought about by the COVID pandemic "represent a factor which can properly be taken into account in deciding whether to suspend a sentence".
+The Sentencing Council noted that during sentencing courts "must bear in mind the practical realities of the effects of the current health emergency".